-Our high school program here at St. Mary Catholic Church, serves students in grades 9 through 12.
-We shatter the stereotype that church is boring!
-Our programs are created to celebrate our faith and life in a way that is fun for all teenagers and welcoming to those who are not Catholic or affiliated to any faith.
+Our high school ministry serves students in grades 9 through 12.
+Each program and activity is designed to explore and celebrate our faith in a way that is fun for all teenagers and welcoming to those who are not Catholic or affiliated with any faith.

-We offer social programs to our young people so that they may have fun and fellowship with one another, which allows our young people to build healthy, faith based friendships.
-We also offer spiritual programs that strive to connect our young people to the teachings of the Catholic Church and guide them to learn more about how to grow in their own relationship with God.
+We offer social programs to our young people so that they may have fun and fellowship with one another, which allows them to build healthy, faith-based friendships.
+We also offer spiritual programs that strive to connect our young people to the teachings of the Catholic Church and guide them to learn more about how to deepen their own relationship with God.

-As teens enter into high school it is essential for them to continue building their relationship with God and their peers; below are the programs we offer to facilitate this process.
+As teens enter high school it is essential for them to continue building their relationship with God and their peers.
+Below is a list of programs and events we offer to help teens grow in this process!

-Not only do we strive to feed our young people spiritually, but we also do it physically.
-Following the 5pm Youth Mass, on Sunday’s that Youth Group meets, we provide a dinner for all our high school teens beginning from 6pm-7pm.
-This is an opportunity for our young people to enjoy a meal with friends and the adult volunteers that minister at Youth Group in order to build, and continue establishing deep relationships with one another.
-There is no cost, but donations are always welcomed.
+Not only do we strive to feed our young people spiritually, but we also do it physically!
+Following the 5 pm mass on Sundays from September to May, we provide dinner for all our high school teens from 6pm-7pm.
+This is an opportunity for our young people to enjoy a meal with friends and the adult volunteers that minister at youth group in order to build and continue establishing deep relationships with one another.
+There is no cost, but donations are always welcome.

-Following the CYM Dinner we gather to feast on the richness of our Catholic faith.
-We begin with ice breakers and games to get to know one another and simply be silly.
+Following the CYM Dinner, we gather to feast on the richness of our Catholic faith.
+We begin with icebreakers and games to get to know one another.
 Then we engage our young people in discussing topics about our faith, the Church and current issues occurring in their lives.
 Small Groups are heavily used in our Youth Group which allows teens to break up in smaller numbers (4-7 teens per group) and dive deeper into the topic at hand.
 All high school age teens are invited.
 Friends are always welcomed.
 You don’t have to be Catholic to come, but know that we will be talking about the Catholic faith.
-Youth Group begins at 7pm and ends at 8:30pm.
+Youth Group begins at 7 pm and ends at 8:30 pm.

 Life is VERY Good: Rally & March